unto. The question of the removing of the

 member of our society, might not be a bad one--but the contrary

-one thing, however--we must suppose the Gov. has confidence
+one thing, however--we must suppose the Gov

 in it present Agents, therefore it might not be proper for us